 Name (top left) in Topanga Canyon with Diane di Prima (holding Dominique “Mini” di Prima), Easter, April 14, 1963.
 Photo by Jim Elliot, courtesy Diane di Prima and Shepard Powell.

-Pocket Follies at The New York Poet’s Theatre, ca. 1963.
+Jill Johnston and Freddie Herko perform Pocket Follies at The New York Poet’s Theatre, June 10, 1963.
 Photo © Billy Name Estate

 Linich’s tenement apartment on the Lower East Side between Avenues C and D, became a central hangout for members of the downtown avant-garde arts.
-As soon as he moved in he set out to create an environment that was all his own, eventually painting the entire space silver.
+As soon as he moved in he set out to create an environment that was all his own, eventually installing theatrical lights and painting the entire space silver.

 “I had to discover the silver.
 I lived in a ramshackle Lower East Side apartment, so I thought I’d start putting some color in.
 I went to the local hardware store and got cans of spray paint—this was before everyone was using spray paint—and tried a red, a blue, a green: basic primary colors.
 But none of them really appealed to me.
 Then I saw a can of silver spray paint, and it just struck me as primeval, it had to be.
 So I got more cans of silver, and I did the whole apartment—the bathroom, the toilet, the refrigerator, everything.” – Billy Name